idris-lang/Idris-dev/docs/tutorial/introduction.rst

+.. _sect-intro:

 ===========
 Introducton
 ===========

 In conventional programming languages, there is a clear distinction between *types* and *values*.
-For example, in `Haskell <http://www.haskell.org>`_, the following are types, representing integers, characters, lists of characters, and lists of any value respectively:
+For example, in `Haskell
+<http://www.haskell.org>`_, the following are types, representing
+integers, characters, lists of characters, and lists of any value
+respectively:

 -  ``Int``, ``Char``, ``[Char]``, ``[a]``